rexolion/mkvaudiotrackchanger/README.md

-# MKV Audio Track Changer Script
+# MKV Multiple Audio Track Changer Script

 This Bash script allows you to change the audio track of MKV files in a specified directory using `mkvmerge`.
 You can provide the target directory and the desired audio track number as command-line arguments.